Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 By marginalizing sex to the objective, the scientific, we alienate it from our self.
-Because if all there is to the body is the matter of bones, tissues, and chromosomes, then it is outside our selfs.
+Because if all there is to the body is the matter of bones, tissues, and chromosomes, then it is outside our self.
 It frees archaeologists to prescribe their beliefs to the bones they study, but it binds us all to a particular body prescribed to us by a universalizing hegemonic order.
 It restricts all of us from speaking as the body our self, and transfers that power to the